Nut (string instrument): Variations

+For this reason, some fretted instruments have a compensated nut.
+It is a common misconception that moving the nut can not affect a fretted note, since the nut is behind the vibrating portion of the string, but since the cause of the error is the stretching of the string, moving the nut does indeed affect the amount of stretching and so the fretted frequency.

-Some fretted instruments have a compensated nut.
-This type of nut provides better average theoretical intonation across the instrument, although this improved accuracy may be below the threshold of human ability to hear it and may also be below the threshold of uncontrollable note-to-note intonation variability.
-The principle given that strings are different thicknesses and have different tensions, the temperament of each fret is not 100% accurate for an equal temperament instrument.
-This is especially evident on the first few frets of an electric guitar.
-Many guitar players notice how 'open position' chords (Such as E, A, C, D and G) never sound in tune with each other.
-A compensated nut aims to correct this, by staggering the starting position of each string according to thickness.
-While not a complete solution such as a true temperament fretboard, there is a noticeable difference in tuning within chords.
-Many guitar companies, such as Music Man, and ESP include compensated nuts as standard on most of their instruments, and companies such as Earvana provide retrofittable types.
+This type of nut provides better average intonation across the instrument, although this improved accuracy may be below the threshold of human ability to hear it and may also be below the threshold of uncontrollable note-to-note intonation variability.
+A compensated nut aims to correct this, by staggering the starting position of each string according to string mass, tension, action, relief, etc. Some nut compensation systems are approximate but create a noticeable difference in tuning within chords.
+For example, acoustic guitars have historically moved the nut a small uniform amount, which significantly improves intonation.
+Some guitar companies, such as Music Man, and ESP, include compensated nuts as standard on most of their instruments, and companies such as Earvana provide retrofittable types.
+Some systems create nearly perfect compensation, having but a small error (less than 1 cent) only on the first fret, and errors on the other frets of zero.
+This is also the goal of the true temperament fretboard.

 Another type is a locking nut.
 This nut—usually used in conjunction with a locking vibrato system such as a Floyd Rose or Kahler—clamps the strings against the nut.
 This improves tuning stability when using the vibrato bar.
 A drawback however, is that the locking nut must be loosened using an Allen wrench to tune outside the range of the fine tuners on the bridge (if present).

 The erhu does not use a hard nut to define the vibrating length of the open string, but rather a qiān jin (千斤), a loop of string, or, less commonly, a metal hook.

 Some guitars have a rolling nut.
 In this design, made popular by Fender, the strings sit on roller bearings instead of nut slots.
 The rollers let the string freely slide or roll through the nut.
 The roller nut helps keep the guitar in tune by preventing the strings from getting stuck in the nut.